One Moment While We Map Out Your Results...

 Quick Tip

 Basic estate planning with an attorney can cost $1,500 - $3,000, while a living trust package would cost $2,000 - $4,000.
 You should plan to revisit your estate plan every 5 years or whenever you have a major life event, which would incur an hourly fee.
-The median national funeral with a viewing and burial costs $7,848.*
+The national median cost for a funeral with a viewing and burial is $7,848.*

 *Source: https://nfda.org/news/statistics